-On March 14th, 1879 one of the greatest theoretical physicist of all time was born, his name was Albert Einstein and in an incredible coincidence…. exactly one hundred and thirty years to the day later another of the worlds greatest theoretical physicist died; his name was Professor Stephen Hawking.
+On March 14th, 1879 one of the greatest theoretical physicist of all time was born, his name was Albert Einstein and in an incredible coincidence…. exactly one hundred and thirty nine years to the day later another of the worlds greatest theoretical physicist died; his name was Professor Stephen Hawking.

 Hawking was not only a brilliant mind he was also a representation of mind over matter, whose genius brain was trapped within his failing body.
 A man who found a way to overcome his debilitating illness and defy his prognosis for 55 years.

 So here we look at some incredible facts about Stephen Hawking that defined his life and helped him to continue his brilliant work in spite of his disability.

 Surprisingly for such an intelligent man, Hawking’s schooling got off to a bad start, his first school was Byron House in Highgate London, which he left still being unable to read.

 Next was St Albans High School for girls!
 A school where younger male pupils were allowed to attend, he stayed here for a few months before moving to Radlett School in Hertfordshire for a year.
 And then from the age of 11, he moved to St Albans School also in Hertfordshire.

 But his family, in particular, his father wanted him to attend the well regarded Westminster School, but they couldn’t afford the fees so had to rely on a scholarship.
 However, on the day of the scholarship exam, Hawking was ill, so had to remain at St Alban’s.
 Here he had a close group of friends and became known as Einstein.
 At the school, he was particularly influenced by his maths teacher Dikran Tahta, and together they built a computer from clock parts, an old telephone switchboard and other recycled components.
 By this time Hawking was showing a considerable aptitude for scientific subjects.